im-strange/zipcracker/README.md

 ```

 &nbsp;
-Note : <sub>Use the repository's content only for legal and ethical purposes.</sub>
+Note : <tt>Use the repository's content only for legal and ethical purposes.</tt>